Dominick and Eugene

 Dominick and Eugene is a 1988 American drama film directed by Robert M. Young about twin brothers, Dominick and Eugene.
-Dominick has an intellectual disability due to an accident in his youth.
-The film stars Ray Liotta, Tom Hulce and Jamie Lee Curtis.
-For his performance, Hulce received a Golden Globe nomination for Best Actor in a Motion Picture Drama.
+Dominick has an intellectual disability due to an injury when he was young.
+The film stars Ray Liotta, Tom Hulce, and Jamie Lee Curtis.
+For his performance as Nicky, Hulce received a Golden Globe nomination for Best Actor in a Motion Picture.
+The film was released in some countries under the alternate title Nicky & Gino.

 Plot

-Dominick "Nicky" and Eugene "Gino" Luciano are fraternal twin brothers.
-Nicky has a learning disability, and Gino cares for him.
-Gino, a medical student, receives an offer to complete his education at Stanford University but fears Nicky will not be able to take care of himself.
-Nicky, a trash collector, works for Mr. Johnson.
+Dominick Luciano ("Nicky", Tom Hulce) and Eugene Luciano ("Gino", Ray Liotta) are fraternal twin brothers.
+Nicky has a mental disability, and Gino cares for him.
+Nicky is a trash collector employed by Mr. Johnson.
+Gino is a medical student, and receives an offer to complete his education at Stanford University Medical School, but Gino fears that if he leaves, Nicky will not be able to care for himself.

-One day, Nicky is collecting trash and sees Martin shoving his son Mikey down a flight of stairs.
-Martin calls 911, saying that Mikey fell.
-At the hospital, Martin tells Nicky that Mikey is dead and threatens to kill him if he tells anybody what he saw.
-Nicky goes to get a gun from Mr. Johnson's truck and returns to Martin's house.
-Nicky takes Mikey's baby brother from Martin and his wife Theresa at gunpoint, believing that he is protecting Joey from Martin, and is cornered by a SWAT Team in an empty building.
+One day while Nicky is collecting trash he sees Martin shove his son Mikey down a flight of stairs.
+Martin calls 911, but only reports that Mikey "fell".
+At the hospital, Martin tells Nicky that Mikey is dead, and Martin threatens to kill Nicky if he tells anybody what he saw.
+Nicky goes to get a gun from Mr. Johnson's truck and returns to Martin's house, where he takes Mikey's baby brother, Joey, from Martin and his wife Theresa at gunpoint.
+Nicky believes that he is protecting Joey from Martin, but is pursued by the Pittsburgh police, and is cornered in an empty building by a SWAT Team.

 Gino, Martin, and Theresa race to the building.
-Gino confronts Nicky, whose sight of Mikey's abuse has triggered memories that their father beat him.
-Gino breaks down, admitting that Nicky is right; he protected Gino from their father, taking blows meant for his twin.
-Nicky comforts Gino, telling him he is not like their father and he loves him.
-They leave the building and give the baby back to Theresa.
-Nicky tells the police that Martin killed Mikey.
+Gino confronts Nicky, and finds that the sight of Mikey's abuse brought up Nicky's lost memories of their father beating him.
+Gino breaks down, admitting that Nicky is right: In fact, Nicky protected Gino from their father, taking blows meant for him.
+Nicky comforts Gino, telling him that he is not like their father and that he loves him.
+The police confrontation de-escalates; they leave the building and give Joey back to Theresa, and Nicky tells the police that Martin killed Mikey.

-Martin is arrested, Gino leaves for Stanford and Nicky finds a new understanding of himself.
+Martin is arrested, Gino leaves for Stanford, and Nicky finds a new understanding of his abilities.